erskingardner/nostr-how/src/pages/relays/implementations.md

 ---
-title: Relays
+title: Relay Implementations
 description: A list of Nostr relay implementations
 ---

-This is a list of all known implementations of the Nostr relay spec
+This is a list of all known implementations of the Nostr relay spec.
+You only need this if you're planning on running a relay yourself.

 ---